top of page

 Not all unauthorised development can be legitimised over time.
 Notable exceptions include:

-• Unauthorised works to listed buildings
+• Unauthorised works on listed buildings

-• Development in violation of enforcement notices
+• Developments in violation of enforcement notices

-• Changes that violate restrictive covenants (though these are civil rather than planning matters)
+• Changes that violate restrictive covenants

 5. Deliberate Concealment